-"During the 500 years of the talmudic period to 499 C.E. widely differing attitudes toward gentiles were expressed.
-When Jews were being tortured during the reign of the Roman emperor Hadrian, Rabbi Simeon bar Yohai stated that the best of gentiles should be killed.
-In later. less hostile times, it was sometimes claimed that no difference between Jew and gentile would be made on the Day of Judgment (see End of Days).
-The concept of the righteous gentile (hasidei ummot ha-olam -- the pious ones of the nations of the world) is first found in the Midrash.
-The Tosefta teaches that they are as eligible to a place in the hereafter as any member of the House of Israel.
-Rabbi Isaac Arama states that 'every true pious gentile is equal to a son of Israel.'
-The Zohar states that all gentiles who do not hate Israel, and who deal justly with Jews, qualify as pious ones.
-According to Maimonides righteous gentiles were those who observed the Noachide laws and were motivated by belief in the divine origin and authenticity of Moses' prophecy."
-(Encyclopedia Judaica Jr.)
+inclusive?
+"During the latter part of the Second Temple period (from the second century B.C.E.) the prohibition against Jews marrying gentiles, limited originally to the seven Canaanite nations --- Hittites, Girgashites, Amorites, Canaanites, Perizzites, Hivites, and Jebusites ('neither shalt thou make marriages with them' Deuteronomy 7:3) --- was extended to include all gentiles, who might lure Jews away from the true God.
+In order to prevent the possibility of intermarriage the rabbis enacted a series of laws intended to limit social contact between Jew and non-Jew."
+"Jews were forbidden to emulate gentile customs of an idolatrous or superstitious nature.
+The prohibition (hukkat ha-goi) was derived from the biblical commandment 'ye shall not walk in the customs of the nation' (Leviticus 20:23 and 18:13).
+Its purpose was to prevent Jews being converted to other religions."
+"During the 500 years of the Talmudic period to 499 C.E. widely differing attitudes toward gentiles were expressed.
+When Jews were being tortured during the reign of the Roman emperor Hadrian, Rabbi Simeon bar Yohai (2nd-century Tannaitic sage in ancient Judea) stated that the best of gentiles should be killed.
+In later, less hostile times, it was sometimes claimed that no difference between Jew and gentile would be made on the Day of Judgment (see End of Days).
+The concept of the righteous gentile (hasidei ummot ha-olam -- the pious ones of the nations of the world) is first found in the Midrash (ancient commentary on part of the Hebrew scriptures).
+The Tosefta (compilation of Jewish Oral Law from the late second century) teaches that they are as eligible to a place in the hereafter as any member of the House of Israel.
+Rabbi Isaac Arama (1420-1494, Spanish Rabbi) states that 'every true pious gentile is equal to a son of Israel.'
+The Zohar states that all gentiles who do not hate Israel. and who deal justly with Jews, qualify as pious ones.
+According to Maimonides (1128-1204) righteous gentiles were those who observed the Noachide laws and were motivated by belief in the divine origin and authenticity of Moses' prophecy" (Encyclopedia Judaica Jr.) I remember a humorous statement in an Israeli travel brochure outlining a tour of the USA, including a stop in Salt Lake City . . . "the only place a Jew can walk down the street and be considered a Gentile!"
+Someday Jews and members of the Church of Jesus Christ of Latter-day Saints will both know, we are the same family!